 The Beatles as a group were greater than the sum of its parts.
-Anytime a supergroup splinters, solo efforts tend to disappoint.
-Cause-driven Lennon had some decent songs.
-McCartney released album after album of garbage.
+Anytime a supergroup splinters, solo efforts disappoint.
+Peace-driven Lennon had some decent songs.
+McCartney released album after album of junk.
 George Harrison, adversely affected by Eastern religion, lost touch with reality.

 Swedish ABBA was the first group not from the U.S. or Britain to chart pop/rock records consistently over a period of years.
-They sold 400 million records and had 9 number one singles in the U.K. Everyone knows the disco hits like "Dancing Queen" & "Take A Chance On Me," but ABBA's catalog is filled with songs that explore every conceivable style.
-Agnetha, Frida, Benny & Bjorn went on to successful solo careers.
+They sold 400 million records and had 9 number ones in the U.K. Everyone knows the disco hits like "Dancing Queen" & "Take A Chance On Me," but ABBA's catalog is filled with songs that explore every conceivable style.
+Agnetha, Frida, Benny & Bjorn had successful solo careers.
 ABBA is in the Rock n Roll Hall of Fame.

 ..4 ABBA SOLO

 Agnetha's solo albums were better than Frida's.
 In the long run, Benny and Bjorn's musicals hold up better than the girls' work.
 My CHESS paper is linked to the Wikipedia article.
 My summary of The Emigrants series is linked to Wikipedia's article about Vilhelm Moberg.

 Shania was the best of her era on the strength of 3 albums: The Woman In Me, Come On Over & Up!
 She and her husband, Mutt Lange, wrote amazing girl songs: "Any Man Of Mine," "Honey I'm Home" & "Man!
 I Feel Like A Woman!"
 Up! showed an ABBA-like progression.
 Songs like "Nah!" elevated female themes to fine art.
 Michael and I saw Shania in Nashville in 1998.
 Two hours of hits!